LankeyBoard/RulesGraph/generalRules.md

 slug: EXCHANGES

 ruleType: RULE\
 When a character attacks or casts an offensive spell at another creature or creatures an Exchange begins.
 To start the Exchange, Test your Attack, adding your Base Attack Bonus.
 The defenders Armor and Counter become the Success and Failure points of the Test.
 If you Succeed on the Test then the hit is clean and there is no room for retaliation.
 If the result is Mixed then you Clash.
-You can either choose to end the Exchange or Clash.
-If you Clash, you and your target both choose a Clash Action to use.
-If you Fail the test, your attack is Countered and the target gets to use a Clash Action.
+When you Clash, you and your target both choose a Counter Action to use.
+If you Fail the test, your attack is Countered and the target gets to use a Counter Action.

 ### AOE Exchanges